 Safety Protocol

-• In case of an incident, there is an Emergency Clinic in Pahoa town less than 5m away though we do have CPR/First Aid Certification.
+- In case of an incident, there is an Emergency Clinic in Pahoa town less than 5 miles away, and we generally have a CPR/First Aid Certified member along.

-• Parking area is directly along Highway 130 however there is a large area for vehicles at the meeting intersection on Upper Puna Road above Black Sands Subdivision.
-Vandalism can sometimes be an issue on the Big Island.
-Though there have been minimal occurrences here, at times abandoned cars have been discarded in the area.
+- Parking area is directly along Highway 130 however there is a large area for vehicles at the meeting intersection on Upper Puna Road above Black Sands Subdivision.
+Though there have been no occurrences at this location during special events, vandalism can sometimes be an issue on roadsides, and abandoned cars have at times been discarded there.

 Keau’ohana Forest Reserve